Deprecated images FAQ

 This article answers commonly asked questions about what happens when images in the Azure Marketplace are deprecated.

-You might have received an email telling you that your Virtual machine is running on images that are scheduled for deprecation or already deprecated.
-There are several reasons an image can be deprecated by the publisher, which might be due to security issues or the image reaching end of life.
+You may receive an email telling you that your virtual machine (VM) is running on images that are scheduled for deprecation or already deprecated.
+The publisher can deprecate an image for several reasons, which might be due to security issues or the image reaching end of life.

 I received an email that my workloads are running on images that are scheduled for deprecation.
 What does this mean and does deprecation impact my existing workloads?

-- Existing virtual machine scale sets deployments can't be scaled out if configured with any of the impacted images.
+• Existing Virtual Machine Scale Set deployments can't be scaled out if configured with any of the impacted images.
 When a plan or offer is being deprecated, all existing scale sets deployments pinned to any image within the plan or offer respectively can't be scaled out.

 What do I need to do?

-If you want your scale set to scale out after the deprecation date, you'll need to identify the scale set running on the deprecated image, and then migrate your workload to a supported image.
-If you want to remain on the image after deprecation, you can create your own custom image and migrate to it (Steps outlined below).
-If you already have auto updates configured for your VM or scale set, you'll only be impacted when an Offer or plan version is deprecated (No impact on image version deprecation).
+If you want your scale set to scale out after the deprecation date, you need to identify the scale set running on the deprecated image, and then migrate your workload to a supported image.
+If you want to remain on the image after deprecation, you can create your own custom image and migrate to it.
+If you already have auto updates configured for your VM or scale set, you're only impacted when an Offer or plan version is deprecated.
+Image version deprecation has no impact.

 How can I identify the Virtual machines and Virtual Machine scale sets in my subscription that are running on images that are scheduled for deprecation?